Improving carcase traits

 - Retail Beef Yield % (RBY %)

-The Eye Muscle Area EBV (EMA EBV) provides an estimate of genetic differences between animals in eye muscle area at the 12/13th rib site in a 300kg steer carcase.
+Eye Muscle Area (EMA) EBVs provides an estimate of genetic differences between animals in eye muscle area at the 12/13th rib site in a standard weight steer carcase.
 Larger, more positive EMA EBVs (measured in cm2) are generally more favourable.

 - Stock with more positive fat EBVs are likely to produce progeny that are fatter or earlier maturing